Welcome to the

-With the Workstation Notifications API, you can use events in any system (even if it doesn't have a WalkMe snippet) to trigger a notification in WalkMe and automatically keep your users up-to-date.
-Trigger Workstation notifications with a REST call to our WalkMe Notification Webhook.
+With the desktop and mobile menu Notifications API, you can use events in any system (even if it doesn't have a WalkMe snippet) to trigger a notification in WalkMe and automatically keep your users up-to-date.
+Trigger menu notifications with a REST call to our WalkMe Notification Webhook.

 This article will provide the information necessary to make the REST call which requires both an authentication token and a JSON payload.

-Any system that can call a REST API can be used to trigger notifications in Workstation.
+Any system that can call a REST API can be used to trigger notifications in the desktop/mobile menu.

 Calling the API requires some permissions and technical setup.
 Make sure you have access and can do the following: